TorchLean: Formalizing Neural Networks in Lean: Numerical Semantics

 \textbf{Executable IEEE model $\rightarrow$ rounding-on-$\mathbb{R}$ model (internal refinement).} NF/FP32-style reasoning is theorem-friendly because rounding is an explicit mathematical operator on $\mathbb{R}$, but it does not capture IEEE corner-case behavior (NaNs/Infs, signed zeros, subnormals) directly.
 Conversely, a bit-level IEEE model is executable and makes those corner cases concrete, but it is harder to use for compositional error proofs.
 We therefore establish an \emph{internal refinement} on the \emph{finite} path: for the core Float32 arithmetic primitives (addition/subtraction/multiplication/division/sqrt and $\min/\max$), we prove that interpreting the executable bit-level result as a real number agrees with applying the corresponding round-to-Float32 operator to the real arithmetic result, under explicit side conditions that rule out NaN/Inf and overflow-to-Inf. \begin{BlueTheorem}{Internal refinement on the finite path}{ieee-to-round-refinement} Let $\mathrm{ExecOp}_{32}$ be a core Float32 primitive implemented by the executable bit-level IEEE model (e.g., $+,-,\times,/, \sqrt{\cdot}$, $\min/\max$), and let $\mathrm{RealOp}$ be the corresponding real operator.
 (For $\min/\max$ on finite values, $\mathrm{ExecOp}_{32}(x,y)$ returns exactly one of its inputs, so the $\mathrm{Round}_{32}$ wrapper below is vacuous; we state the refinement uniformly for all listed primitives.)
 Let $\mathrm{toReal}$ interpret a finite Float32 value as a real number, and let $\mathrm{Round}_{32}$ be the IEEE-style round-to-Float32 operator on $\mathbb{R}$.
 Define $r(x,y)\;:=\;\mathrm{RealOp}\bigl(\mathrm{toReal}(x),\,\mathrm{toReal}(y)\bigr)$.
 Assume the evaluation stays \emph{finite} (no NaN/Inf and no overflow-to-Inf) on the considered inputs.
 Then for all inputs $x,y$ in the finite domain,

-Moreover, these per-primitive refinements compose: for any expression $e$ built from the core primitives, interpreting the executable result with $\mathrm{toReal}$ agrees with evaluating the corresponding real expression and rounding at each primitive, under the same finiteness assumptions. \end{BlueTheorem} This bridge is necessary because it lets us run end-to-end demos under an explicit IEEE-754 semantics while still reusing the cleaner FP32/NF error-envelope lemmas whenever the execution stays in the finite regime.
+Moreover, these per-primitive refinements compose: for any expression $e$ built from the core primitives, interpreting the executable result with $\mathrm{toReal}$ agrees with evaluating the corresponding real expression and rounding at each primitive, under the same finiteness assumptions. \end{BlueTheorem} This bridge is necessary because it lets us run full demos under an explicit IEEE-754 semantics while still reusing the cleaner FP32/NF error-envelope lemmas whenever the execution stays in the finite regime.

 \paragraph{Hardware soundness: what remains and a pragmatic deployment path.} IEEE~754 specifies formats, rounding modes, and exception behavior, but real deployments can diverge through compilation and platform choices (e.g., flush-to-zero/denormals-are-zero, reassociation/``fast-math'', FMA contraction, or reduction order).
-To claim that \emph{hardware} \texttt{Float32} execution inherits our theorems, one must additionally (a) fix a target semantics contract (rounding mode, denormal policy such as FTZ/DAZ, contraction/reassociation policy, and reduction ordering), and (b) relate the compiled runtime’s observable Float32 results to the chosen executable model (or to the rounding-on-$\mathbb{R}$ model) for the operations actually used.
-We will address this in future work.
+To claim that \emph{hardware} \texttt{Float32} execution inherits our theorems, one must additionally (a) fix a target semantics contract (rounding mode, denormal policy such as FTZ/DAZ, contraction/reassociation policy, and reduction ordering), and (b) relate the compiled runtime's observable Float32 results to the chosen executable model (or to the rounding-on-$\mathbb{R}$ model) for the operations actually used.
+This remains target-level future work.